galaxy-genome-annotation/python-apollo/docs/commands/remote.rst

 **Options**::

-      --blatdb TEXT                   Server-side Blat directory for the organism --genus TEXT                    Genus
+      --blatdb TEXT                   Server-side path to 2bit index of the genome for Blat
+      --genus TEXT                    Genus
       --species TEXT                  Species
       --public                        should the organism be public